 Regular readers know that this site mostly focuses on featuring creative, innovative and unique designs by other companies, cooperatives and individuals … but did you know its editor has a professional background and education in urban, architectural, graphic, industrial and furniture design?
 Kurt Kohlstedt designed and constructed this particular solid-wood desk over a summer while working on his graduate degree in architecture.

 Any veteran craftspeople in the audience will recognize the unique challenging of building this particular piece: it started with a board that measured about eight feet in length, one foot in width and was only a few inches deep.
-From this, every last leg, drawer component, surface and structural element had to be cut – the resulting scrap represented less than five percent of the total board.
+From this, every last leg, drawer component, surface and structural element of the DIY desk had to be cut – the resulting scrap represented less than five percent of the total board.
 Is it unprecedented?
 Not at all – but definitely exciting and difficult.

 The decision-making process was sufficiently complicated that a number of computer models were required to make sure the process was even possible, factoring in what would be lost during the cutting process.
 There was no room for error.
 Why cut it so close?
 Partly as a challenge, partly for the consistency of the finished piece and partly to avoid wasting any amount of such a unique and beautiful board.